neulab/SWE-Playground/swe_play/propose/repo_starter/rust/tasks.md

 [Description of the project]

-# Task Instruction
+# Project Instruction

-[Instruction to finish the task]
+[Instruction to finish the project]

 # Detailed Documentation